SelectUSA Textiles Industry

 Industry Spotlight

 Yarn (Staple and Filament): Yarn manufacturing is an essential step that enables fibers to be made into fabric by weaving, knitting, or other fabric-forming methods.
-Due to competitive energy costs, a productive workforce, and the United States’ location in the Western Hemisphere, the yarn subsector is strong and globally competitive.
-In 2018, U.S. exports of yarn totaled nearly $4.5 billion, of which 60 percent went to nations in North and Central America.
+Due to competitive energy costs, a productive workforce, and the United States’ location in the Western Hemisphere, the yarn subsector is strong and globally competitive

-Employment by foreign-owned businesses in the textile product mills industry was 3 percent of the total employment in the industry in 2018, and the latest total employment data for the textile product mills industry indicates 104,500 employed at the end of 2020.
-As of 2017, there were 5,701 establishments in the textile product mills industry in the United States.
+According to the National Council of Textile Organizations, shipments in the textile product mills industry totaled $23.9 billion in 2023.
+The latest total employment data for the textile product mills industry indicates that the industry has around 95,000 employees in mid-2024.
+As of 2022, there were 5,206 establishments in the textile product mills industry in the United States.
+In 2022, there were 5,200 workers employed in foreign-owned businesses in the textile product mills industry.

 Industry Spotlight